Compiled by Tina L. Hanlon

 tale films set in Appalachia.
 See also Bibliography of Davenport

 Fairy Tale Films and list in Folktale Collections Indexed in AppLit.
-Film clips from the filmmaker are available at YouTube.com.
+The films are available for free streaming from the filmmaker at From the Brothers Grimm (and clips are available at YouTube.com).

 Davis, Donald.
 Jack Always Seeks His Fortune: Authentic